Man overboard in marina

 On witnessing or discovering a man overboard (MOB):

-• call St Helier VTS on VHF Channel 14 or telephone 999 and ask for the Coastguard, stating the exact position of the MOB, eg berth number and/or area of harbour, and if the person has fallen from a vessel, pass the vessel’s name
+- call St Helier VTS on VHF Channel 14 or telephone 999 and ask for the Coastguard, stating the exact position of the MOB, for example berth number and/or area of harbour, and if the person has fallen from a vessel, pass the vessel’s name

-• use any available methods to assist and recover the MOB, eg ropes, fenders, poles, ladders
+- use any available methods to assist and recover the MOB, for example ropes, fenders, poles, ladders

 Fire in marina or harbour